Last Updated on 17 December, 2020 by Veronica

 Free Tour of Berlin

-The guided tour begins at the Brandenburg Gate; we visited the place where Hitler’s bunker was; the Holocaust Memorial; Checkpoint Charlie; the Bebelplatz (Where the book burning was done); we will find remains of the Berlin Wall on the way to Pariser Platz.
-The visit ends at Gendarmenmarkt Platz.
-They say that the most beautiful square in Berlin.
+The guided tour begins at the Brandenburg Gate; we visit the place where Hitler’s bunker was; the Holocaust Memorial; Checkpoint Charlie; the Bebelplatz (Where the book burning was done); we will find remains of the Berlin Wall on the way to Pariser Platz.

 This three-hour guided tour starts at Berlin’s Palace of Tears (a train station that served for departures from East Berlin to the west).
-Currently, there is a permanent exhibition, which tells daily life during the German division.

 We also visited the Wall Documentation Museum, the Reconciliation Church, and the East Side Gallery, the best-preserved stretch of the Berlin Wall, and here ends the free tour.

-*Note: to do this tour you have to take the subway.
-So it’s necessary to buy a subway ticket.
-So it is necessary to buy a subway ticket.
 We had the three-day Welcome Card, where in addition to discounts of up to 50% on museums and activities, you have public transport included for the days you hire the Welcome Card.

 Zenkichi Restaurant

-And after walking all day we dined at Berlin’s best Japanese restaurant, Zenkichi.
+And after walking all day, we dined at Berlin’s best Japanese restaurant, Zenkichi.
 It’s the restaurant where we celebrate my birthday.

 Each table is private; they are like separate rooms, where the walls do not exist as such, but you have privacy with small bamboo curtains.
 The light is warm and dim.